-Upon arrival at our first night’s destination we will make camp and enjoy a foraged meal together, light a fire and enjoy the sunset with some wild tipples.
+Upon arrival at our first night’s destination – a beautiful secluded beach, inaccessible by car – we will make camp and explore.
+This is a chance for wild swimming, shellfish hunting, more foraging, relaxing, gathering firewood and generally enjoying camp life.
+We will prepare and enjoy a foraged meal together, light a fire and enjoy the sunset with some wild tipples.

-The second nights’ camp will also consist of an evening foraged meal, time for socializing and enjoying the natural environment with a foraged sunset cocktail or two.
+The second nights’ camp will also consist of an foraged meal, time for socialising and enjoying the natural environment with a wild sunset cocktail or two.

-The final day will consist of more foraging and lunch as we head to our final destination and the end of our expedition.
+The final day will consist of more foraging, exploration and lunch as we head to our final destination and the end of our expedition.

 The Galloway coast is an amazing natural environment, with a multitude of habitats and coastal foodscapes, including rocky shores, shingle beaches, sandy bays, salt marshes, maritime hedgerows and coastal woodlands.
-This is the richest coastal foraging environment in Scotland, with a diverse array of nourishing, succulent and delicious wild coastal herbs, vegetables and seaweeds.
+This is the richest coastal foraging environment in Scotland, with a diverse array of nourishing, succulent and delicious wild coastal herbs, vegetables and seaweeds, and this trip is timed to maximise encounters with them at the peak of their succulence.
 Mark’s intimate knowledge of the area will allow us to dive deep into the area’s extraordinary foodscapes.
 During the course of the trip we could encounter every coastal plant and seaweed on this website’s wild food guide.

-In general, the foraging element of the trip will focus on teaching rather than harvesting, though there should certainly be opportunities to gather elements of our meals as we go.
+In general, the foraging element of the trip will focus on teaching rather than harvesting, though there will be opportunities to gather elements of our meals as we go.

-The trip is suitable for all levels of paddling experience including complete novices.
-We will adapt to the comfort level of all attendees, which will most likely mean short stretches of paddling (maximum of 2 hours usually a good bit less) at low speeds.
-This is a gentle imbibing of the landscape, not a race or endurance event, so if you are a fit, experienced paddler, looking to clock up miles and miles, this may not be the trip for you.
+The trip is suitable for all levels of paddling experience including novices, though we recommend you to have had some experience and tuition in sea kayaking first.
+During the trip we adapt to the comfort level of all attendees, which usually means short stretches of paddling (maximum of 1.5 hoursat a time, usually a good bit less) at low speeds.
+This is a gentle, explorative imbibing of the landscape, not a race or endurance event, so if you are a fit, experienced paddler, looking to clock up miles and miles, this may not be the trip for you.

-Fitness Levels: In terms of effort required, paddling a sea kayak is comparable to walking, only you are predominantly using upper torso and arm muscles.
-You do not need to be muscle-bound to paddle, but you do need a moderate level of fitness and the ability to sustain a steady effort over an hour or more will mean you can fully enjoy the experience.
+In terms of effort required, paddling a sea kayak is comparable to walking, only you are predominantly using upper torso and arm muscles.
+You do not need to be muscle-bound to paddle, but you do need a moderate level of fitness, reasonable upper-body strength, and the ability to sustain a steady effort over an hour or more.
+This combination will mean you can fully enjoy the experience.
 At times you will have to help carry the kayaks to and from the water’s edge.
 If you do not enjoy physical exercise or have a low level of fitness, you are likely to find sea kayaking challenging.
 All clients will be contacted directly by paddle guide Chris before confirmation of booking to discuss your levels of experience and fitness for the trip.